openjdk/jdk/doc/ref/start-of-release.md

 ## Overview

-The start of release changes, the changes the turn JDK N into JDK (N+1), are primarily small updates to various files along new files to store symbol information to allow `javac --release N ...` to run on JDK (N+1).
+The start of release changes, the changes that turn JDK N into JDK (N+1), are primarily small updates to various files along with new files to store symbol information to allow `javac --release N ...` to run on JDK (N+1).